adrhc/spring-boot-kstreams-tutorial/README.md

 ##### error
 ```
-InvalidDefinitionException: Cannot construct instance of `ro.go.adrhc.springbootkstreamstutorial.infrastructure.topologies.reports.messages.Command` (no Creators, like default constructor, exist): cannot deserialize from Object value (no delegate- or property-based Creator)
+InvalidDefinitionException: Cannot construct instance of `ro.go.adrhc.springbootkstreamstutorial.adapters.topologies.reports.messages.Command` (no Creators, like default constructor, exist): cannot deserialize from Object value (no delegate- or property-based Creator)
 ```
 **solution:** use `@NoArgsConstructor` on `Command`